feature-engine/feature_engine/README.md

 ### Authors

-* **Soledad Galli** - *Initial work* - [Feature Engineering Online Course](https://www.udemy.com/feature-engineering-for-machine-learning)
+* **Soledad Galli** - *Initial work* - [Feature Engineering Online Course](https://www.udemy.com/feature-engineering-for-machine-learning/?couponCode=FEATENGREPO).

 ### References

-Most of the engineering and encoding functionality is inspired by this [series of articles from the 2009 KDD competition](http://www.mtome.com/Publications/CiML/CiML-v3-book.pdf)
+Many of the engineering and encoding functionality is inspired by this [series of articles from the 2009 KDD competition](http://www.mtome.com/Publications/CiML/CiML-v3-book.pdf).

-To learn more about the rationale, functionality, pros and cos of each imputer, encoder and transformer, refer to the [Feature Engineering Online Course](https://www.udemy.com/feature-engineering-for-machine-learning)
+To learn more about the rationale, functionality, pros and cos of each imputer, encoder and transformer, refer to the [Feature Engineering Online Course](https://www.udemy.com/feature-engineering-for-machine-learning/?couponCode=FEATENGREPO)

-For a summary of the methods check this [presentation](https://speakerdeck.com/solegalli/engineering-and-selecting-features-for-machine-learning)
+For a summary of the methods check this [presentation](https://speakerdeck.com/solegalli/engineering-and-selecting-features-for-machine-learning) and this [article](https://www.trainindata.com/post/feature-engineering-comprehensive-overview)

+To stay alert of latest releases, sign up at [trainindata](https://www.trainindata.com)